 'Italian bank backed Cabot voyage to Newfoundland, new research reveals', Montreal Gazette, Times Colonist, Ottawa Citizen, Vancouver Sun, Calgary Herald et. al. (20 Oct.
 2010)

-Douglas Hunter, Alwyn Ruddock and the lost history of John Cabot (July 2010)
+Douglas Hunter, Rewriting History: Alwyn Ruddock and John Cabot (July 2010).

 'Bristol's early navigators', Current Archaeology (November 2009), pp. 46-7.